Kootenay Lake Ferry Service Improvements

 The project is in the planning phase.

-Following the close of consultation on the future of the Balfour terminal, the Ministry is continuing to do further work on the community’s preferred option, which is to retain the terminal at Balfour.
+Following the close of consultation on the future of the Balfour terminal, the Ministry is continuing to do further work to retain the terminal at Balfour.

 The Ministry has conducted various transportation and technical studies over the past 25 years looking at transportation options for the corridor, including a 2015 technical feasibility study (SNC Lavalin) analyzing a number of potential ferry terminal sites, as well as improvements to the existing Balfour site.